itzmeanjan/blake3-fpga/README.md

                 1024 MB		            1.097243 s		         167.424993 ms		          83.313750 us
 ```

 Note, this design can benefit from replicating data path which compresses message blocks, but that comes with increased resource consumption.
 This (simple + straight-forward) baseline design, which interacts with global memory quite often, slows down due to high global memory access latecy.

-One future effort that can be put in improving this design is reducing interaction with global memory system and increasing usage of on-chip BRAM, while synthesizing more ( power of 2 -many ) replicas of BLAKE3 `compress( ... )` function, at cost of higher resource usage.
+Future efforts that can be put in improving this design is reducing interaction with global memory system and increasing usage of on-chip BRAM, while synthesizing more ( power of 2 -many ) replicas of BLAKE3 `compress( ... )` function, at cost of higher resource usage.

-> I've also experimented with SYCL pipe based design pattern where producer-consumer pattern is utilized, reducing global memory access; but it turns out that due to hierarchical data dependency in BLAKE3 binary merkle tree, that pattern doesn't yield much useful results.
+> I've also experimented with SYCL pipe based design pattern ( in BLAKE3 context ) where producer ( read orchestrator ) <-> consumer ( read compressor ) pattern is utilized, reducing global memory access; but it turns out that due to hierarchical data dependency in BLAKE3 binary merkle tree, that pattern doesn't yield much useful results and pipe ends up slowing down due to stalling in both sides.

 **👇 are taken from final report generated after FPGA h/w synthesis, targeting Intel Arria 10 board**